gresslos/FYS-STK_Project2/README.md

 - `task_a.py`                           :  OLS, GD-methods, and plots of results on data: **3. order polymial**
 - `Network_implementation.py`           :  Contains both the latest version of our Neural Network class and also a function for constructing a TensorFlow equivalent
 - `task b c.py`                         :  Plots for the use of neural networks for regression tasks.
 The kind of analysis performed by the program is decided by user input upon initiating it.
-- `task_b_c_model_comparison.py`   :  Fits to the Franke Function training dataset of our own network implementation, an analytical OLS regression to a polynomial of degree 7 and a TensorFlow network with the same architecture.
+- `task_b_c_model_comparison.py`   :  Fits to the Franke Function training dataset of our own network implementation, an analytical OLS regression to polynomials of degrees 1 to 10 and a TensorFlow network with the same architecture.
 Compares all 3 by determining MSE on an unseen test data set.
 - `task_d_OP.py`                        :  Does the analysis to find the optimal parameters for our neural network classifier.
 It plots all the relevant heatmaps and confusion matrices.
 It also plots the confusion matrix for the Scikit-learn neural network classifier.
 - `task_e.py`                           :  Does the analysis to find the optimal parameters for our logistic regression implementation, and plots the relevant heatmaps and confusion matrices.
 It plots the confusion matrices from the Scikit-learn logistic and our neural network implementation without hidden layers.
 - Additional_Plots/Linear_Regression    : Include plots from `task_a.py`, `task b c.py`